Hacker0x01/docs.hackerone.com/docs/hackers/payments.md

 Upon receiving your request, HackerOne will do a quick check to see if a donation can be made to your selected charity.
 If for some reason a donation can't be made, HackerOne will notify you so an alternative can be made.

-Generally, if the charity acceptions donations in USD through PayPal or Credit Card, HackerOne should be able to fulfill your request quickly.
+Generally, if the charity accepts donations in USD through PayPal or Credit Card, HackerOne should be able to fulfill your request quickly.
 If the charity provides an electronic receipt, HackerOne will forward this to you as proof of payment.

 At this time, we can only donate bounties in full as we can't do partial or split donations.